-- Purchase or sale of a company or its IP.
+- Purchase or sale of a company or its IP assets;

 - Internal ‘IP best-practice’ audits.

-- IP portfolio audits to address issues including ownership, maintenance status and general scope.
+- IP portfolio audits to address issues such as ownership, status and general scope;

-- Review of IP licenses and agreements to ensure license obligations have been met.
+- Review of IP licenses/agreements to ensure license obligations have been met;

-- Drafting IP portions of corporate transaction documents, including IP representations and warrantees and indemnification clauses.
+- Drafting IP portions of corporate transaction documents, including IP representations and warrantees, as well as indemnification clauses;

 - Reviewing IP and brand protection policies and procedures to determine if they are adequate and advising on where they can be improved.